Why sending your endoscope back to the workshop can save its life

 Technician performing a performance test on an endoscope in a control room, with image quality displayed on the screen.

-• Replacement of worn or damaged parts: sheaths, seals, viewing windows, lenses, cables, etc.
+• Replacement of worn or damaged parts: sheaths, seals, portholes, lenses, cables…

-• Final validation with performance tests, to ensure the endoscope is ready to return to the field without risk.
+• Final validation with performance tests, to ensure that the endoscope is ready to return to site without risk.

-A return to the workshop is much more than just a repair — it’s a preventive measure, crucial for avoiding unpleasant surprises in the field.
+A return to the workshop is much more than a repair: it’s a preventive approach, essential to avoid unpleasant surprises in the field.

-• Detection of micro-defects invisible to the naked eye, before they worsen.
+• Detection of micro-defects invisible to the naked eye, before they become serious.

-• Long-term optimal performance, even in harsh environments.
+• Optimum long-term performance, even in harsh environments.

-• Protection against progressive wear and damage: heat, dust, impact, corrosion…
+• Protection against progressive damage: heat, dust, impact, corrosion…

-• Enhanced safety: a reliable endoscope also protects the technicians using it.
+• Enhanced safety: a reliable endoscope also protects the technicians who use it.

-💡 Cesyco recommendation: for optical systems, we advise sending your endoscope to the workshop once a year, even if no visible symptoms are present, as part of preventive maintenance.
+💡 Cesyco recommendation: for optics, we recommend a return to the workshop once a year, even without visible symptoms, as part of preventive maintenance.

 What to do if the image becomes blurred?
 Signs of a malfunctioning endoscope